Bella Union: History

 After releasing records with 4AD for a large part of their career, Cocteau Twins decided to start up the Bella Union record label in 1997, through which they could release their own work as well as any collaborative efforts.
-The band had a difficult relationship with 4AD founder Ivo Watts-Russell and also regretted signing with Universal Music Group's Mercury Records.
+The band had a difficult relationship with 4AD founder Ivo Watts-Russell and also regretted signing with Universal Music Group's Fontana Records.

 The band split up not long after, but instead of letting the newly formed label go under, Robin Guthrie, Simon Raymonde and their former manager Fiona Glyn-Jones decided to take charge of it.
 One of the earliest bands to sign on was the Australian trio Dirty Three, who continue to release under Bella Union.
 Other early signees include Françoiz Breut and The Czars, who were the first American band signed to the label.

 Since 2000, when Guthrie moved to France to concentrate on his own music, Raymonde took the reins at Bella Union.

 In 2007, the 10th anniversary celebrations saw Bella Union host a two-night showcase at London's Royal Festival Hall featuring their artists such as Beach House and Midlake, along with guest appearances from Paul Weller and members of Editors.
 That year, Fionn Regan's debut album was nominated for the Mercury Prize.

 The label underwent financial troubles in 2007 and Raymonde considered shutting it down.
 While in Oslo, Raymonde received a link to Fleet Foxes' Myspace page, who at the time had only released a demo version of "White Winter Hymnal".
 He immediately expressed interest and had to fight off Sub Pop in order to secure a European distribution contract with the band, which was ultimately agreed to.
 Fleet Foxes' 2008 self-titled debut became Bella Union's first platinum-selling album in the UK.